 These firms can be somewhat resistant to downturns in the business cycle.
 For this reason, the consumer staples sector is thought of as being more defensive compared with other, more cyclically sensitive sectors.

-The financial sector contains banks, thrifts and mortgage finance, diversified financial services, mortgage REITs, consumer finance, capital markets, and insurance.
+The financials sector contains banks, thrifts and mortgage finance, diversified financial services, mortgage REITs, consumer finance, capital markets, and insurance.

 Because these stocks are more sensitive to changes in interest rates and the broader economic climate, they will tend to do well at the beginning of the business cycle, and may weaken as the economy heads into recession.